-On October 7, part of Bragg’s divided force gathered on the ridge of Chaplin Hills east of Doctor’s Creek, near the small crossroads town of Perryville.
-Major General William J. Hardee, commanding Confederates in the area, requested reinforcements to drive off what he thought were Federal skirmishers.
-Neither he nor Bragg knew that 55,000 of Buell’s Federals were closing in on him.
+General Braxton Bragg had part of his divided Confederate Army of Mississippi on the ridge of Chaplin Hills, east of Doctor’s Creek and north-northwest of the small crossroads town of Perryville, Kentucky.
+This part was commanded by Major General William J. Hardee, who requested reinforcements to drive off what he thought were enemy skirmishers.
+Neither he nor Bragg knew that 55,000 Federals from Major General Don Carlos Buell’s Army of the Ohio were closing in on him.

-Major General Leonidas Polk arrived with reinforcements that evening, but the Confederates still had just 16,000 men.
-The rest of Bragg’s army awaited a Federal attack near Frankfort that would never come.
+Major General Leonidas Polk arrived with reinforcements on the night of October 7 that took positions to Hardee’s right (north).
+But the Confederates still had just 16,000 men.
+The rest of Bragg’s army was waiting for a Federal attack near Frankfort that would never come.
 Polk took command from Hardee and held a council of war with his top officers before dawn on the 8th.
-They realized they faced a much larger Federal force than initially believed, so they agreed to stay on the defensive and let the Federals make the first move.
+They realized that they faced a much larger Federal force than initially believed, so they agreed to stay on the defensive and let the Federals make the first move.

-As the Federals advanced on the 8th, a lead brigade under Brigadier General Philip Sheridan encountered Confederates guarding Doctor’s Creek.
-Sheridan had hoped to get water for his thirsty men during the hot autumn drought.
-Buell issued orders for the Federals to attack at 10 a.m., but messengers experienced delays in delivering the orders to the commanders on the field.
+As the Federals advanced that morning, a lead brigade under Brigadier General Philip Sheridan clashed with Confederates guarding Doctor’s Creek.
+Sheridan had hoped to get water for his thirsty men during the unseasonably hot autumn drought.
+Buell issued orders for the Federals to attack at 10 a.m., but messengers experienced delays in delivering the orders to the commanders in the field.

 On the Confederate side, Bragg arrived on the field at 10 a.m. and ordered an attack on the Federal left, despite being outnumbered.
-Around that time, Federal Brigadier General Charles Gilbert’s III Corps moved up to support Sheridan in the center of the Federal line.
-An hour later, Major General Thomas C. Crittenden’s II Corps arrived on Gilbert’s right, and then Major General Alexander McCook’s I Corps deployed to Gilbert’s left around noon.
+Around that time, Federal Brigadier General Charles Gilbert’s Third Corps moved up to support Sheridan in the center of the Federal line.
+An hour later, Major General Thomas C. Crittenden’s Second Corps arrived on Gilbert’s right (south), and then Major General Alexander McCook’s First Corps deployed to Gilbert’s left (north) around noon.
 Fighting began soon after.

 Ferocious combat ensued as the momentum shifted back and forth.
 The Federals’ top artillerist, Brigadier General William R. Terrill, was mortally wounded by a Confederate shell that exploded overhead.
 Many of the inexperienced Federal troops in this sector fled from their attackers, with some running over a mile.
 The Federals finally established strong positions atop a ridge and behind a stone wall, where they repelled three desperate Confederate charges.